puppetlabs/bolt/developer-docs/kerberos.md

 In Bolt testing atop Docker containers, [Samba server](https://www.samba.org/) is setup on Linux to approximate an Active Directory setup, which also includes DNS and LDAP support.
 Given Kerberos has very strict requirements around computer identity (via DNS), Docker user-defined networks with custom DNS and subnets are easier to setup than running in an arbitrary network environment.
 This lends itself well to an automated and reproducable ephemeral Kerberos environment.

+[OMI Server](https://github.com/microsoft/omi) requires the additional Active Directory-like features beyond just a KDC to enable Kerberos based authentication.
+OMI provides a PowerShell WinRM endpoint on Linux that is intended to behave like the equivalent Windows endpoint.

 This environment is intended to support multiple environments:

 * [TravisCI automated testing](#travisCI-automated-testing)